 - a user invoked "Enforce clean checkout" action from the web UI for a build configuration or agent

-- the build was triggered via Custom Run Build dialog with "Clean all files in checkout directory before build" option selected or by a trigger with corresponding option
+- the build was triggered via Custom Run Build dialog with "Clean all files in the checkout directory before build" option selected or by a trigger with the corresponding option

 - the build was triggered by a Schedule trigger with "Clean all files in checkout directory before build" option enabled or as a part of a build chain where the topmost build was triggered with the setting in the schedule trigger while "apply to all snapshot dependencies" was also selected